-According to European Patients Forum (EPA) in (2015), the most important element in providing good quality of services is ensuring "meaningful patients involvement".
-The EPA also concluded that, patients have some kind of expertise from the acquired experience on their health and therefore possess practical knowledge that could be harness by healthcare providers to improve on their health.
+According to European Patients Forum (EPA), the most important element in providing quality of services is ensuring "meaningful patients involvement".
+EPA believed patients have some kind of expertise from the acquired experience on their health and therefore possess practical knowledge that could be harness by healthcare providers to improve on their health.
 This knowledge perceived by the patient has been acquired from living with a particular disease condition for a long time and been exposed to different kinds of healthcare system or providers because of such disease.
 Patients view can sometimes shape healthcare systems to be more patient centred.
 That is why most researchers deem it important to include patients in topics relating to the one understudy.
 Patients learn and gather lot of information from the recommendations of the different healthcare providers they come in contact with in their attempt to find better solution to their illness.
 Sometimes their opinions can help to identify the knowledge gap required and why the failures of other healthcare systems, in providing solutions to their illness.
 Such useful information can only be harvested if the healthcare provider respects the views of the patients and involve them in other related matters that concern their health.
 Patients perceptions about quality of services relates to the fulfilling anticipation, wish or wants of the patients and these attributes usually defines patient satisfaction (Spencer et al, 2014).

-Ahmed et al indicated that their research that most patient were not satisfied with the quality of care provided by care givers sin Jordan (Ahmed et al, 2015).
-Another study conducted among 300 in-patients also expressed a reasonable provision of quality of care and patient satisfaction in three different settings (Alhusban & Abualrub 2009).
-Darawad, Alhussami, et al. On the other hand, considered specific healthcare services and yet patients' satisfaction with qaulity of healthcare delivery was considered less moderate.
+Ahmed et al expressed low patient satisfaction and quality of care in their research which was to determine the client satisfaction with quality of nursing care in jordan (Ahmed et al, 2015).
+Another study conducted among three hundred in-patients also expressed a reasonable provision of quality of care and patient satisfaction in three different settings (Alhusban & Abualrub 2009).

+Darawad, Alhussami, et al. On the other hand, considered specific healthcare services and yet patients' satisfaction with quality of healthcare delivery was considered less moderate.
 On the other hand, other research as (Kvale & Bondevik (2010), Isaac et al., (2010), Radwin et al., (2005) revealed that most patients were satisfied with the quality of healthcare services delivered by the nurses and their physicians.
 Most of these patients gave their healthcare providers this positive response because of their competencies and skills.